alba1735/tRNAgraph/README.md

 #### Radar Plots

 - `--radargrp` is the observation to use for grouping the radar plots.
 If no observation is provided, the radar plots will be grouped by sample group.
+- `--radarscaled` is whether to scale the radar plots to 100% or allow for automatic scaling.
+By default, the radar plots will not be scaled.
 - `--radarmethod` is the statistical method to use for calculating the radar plots.
 The following methods can be used:
   - `mean`, `median`, `max`, `sum`, or `all`.
 By default, the radar plots will use the mean.